Can I go to Thassos this summer? Here we answer important questions so you can plan wisely.

 Car rental companies are instructed to clean and disinfect each car between different customers.

 The most important thing for you to know is that each car will have a maximum capacity.
+(These limits also apply to private vehicles.)

 Parents traveling with children may exceed these passenger limits.
 Adult children should have identity documents with them in case of police checks.